AS 19 – Leases

 The following are the differences between IAS 17 and IFRS 16:

-IFRS 16: Unless the payments to the lessor are structured to increase in step with expected general inflation to compensate for the lessor’s expected inflationary cost associated with the lease, all lease rentals shall be charged to the statement of profit and loss as per the lease agreement.
+If payment to the lessor is not made on a straight-line basis, IAS 17 requires all lease rentals to be charged to the statement of profit and loss account on a straight-line basis unless another systematic approach is more appropriate.
+IFRS 16: Unless the payments to the lessor are structured to increase in step with expected general inflation to compensate for the lessor's expected inflationary cost associated with the lease, all lease rentals shall be charged to the statement of profit and loss as per the lease agreement.
+This requirement is not met if payments to the lessor vary due to factors other than ordinary inflation.

 Conclusion: